jhannah/jays.net/genealogy/index.md

 find . -name '*.html' -exec tidy -quiet -im -wrap 0 -f errors.txt {} \;
 ```

+Congrats!
+You've generated this website!

+## Other tools I use

-Also, this is handy if you're trying to figure out spacing bugs in long lines:
+This is handy if you're trying to figure out spacing bugs in long lines:

 ```
 brew install wdiff